geeknoid/data-classification/README.md

 ## Traits

-These crates are built around three traits:
+These crates are built around two traits:

 * The `Classified` trait is used to mark types that hold sensitive data.
 The trait exposes explicit mechanisms to access the data in a safe and auditable way.

-* The `Extract` trait is used to extract sensitive data from a container.
-It works a lot like the `Display` trait but instead of producing text intended to be displayed to a user, it produces text intended for redaction.

 * The `Redactor` trait represents types that know how to redact data.
 Different redactors do different transformations to the data such as replacing it with asterisks or replacing it